RancidDax/namazu.tools/top.md

 The debuffs assigned will target 4 players with **Sniper Cannon Fodder** (spread), 2 players with **High-powered Sniper Cannon Fodder** (stack) and 2 players will not be assigned a debuff.

-Players must spread according their debuff and priority, with the stacks and non-debuff players along the south edge of the arena, and the spread players along the north edge.
+Players must spread according to their debuff and priority, with the stacks and non-debuff players along the south edge of the arena, and the spread players along the north edge.

 Two sets of **Arms** will appear that will cause large circular AOEs, as well as a cascading donut AOE (Wave Repeater) originating from the center.
-To easily resolve this, players will dodge Wave Repeater by moving in and out from the edge of the arena, and then dodging into the first arm explosion where they will take their spread or stack.
+To easily resolve this, players will dodge Wave Repeater by moving in and out from the edge of the arena, and then dodging into the first arm explosion where they will take their spread or stack. **video**

-{ .note }
+{: .note }
 > Using sprint can help make the 2->1 dodge easier, but isn't required.

 ## Phase 3